95+ Rare colors to intrigue and inspire

 Why are so many purple colors named after flowers?

-Flowers like lilac, lavender, orchid, and wisteria are among the few naturally occurring sources of this purple.
+Flowers like lilac, lavender, orchid, and wisteria are among the few naturally occurring sources of purple.
 This rarity makes the purple shades of these flowers particularly memorable and distinctive.

 The use of flower names for colors often dates back to times when dyes and pigments were made from natural sources.
 Flowers like lavender and orchids were used to create dyes, making their names synonymous with the colors they produced.